rust-lang/book/nostarch/chapter19.md

-In “Implementing a Trait on a Type” on page XX, we mentioned the orphan rule that states we’re only allowed to implement a trait on a type if either the trait or the type is local to our crate.
+In “Implementing a Trait on a Type” on page XX, we mentioned the orphan rule that states we’re only allowed to implement a trait on a type if either the trait or the type, or both, are local to our crate.
 It’s possible to get around this restriction using the *newtype pattern*, which involves creating a new type in a tuple struct.
 (We covered tuple structs in “Using Tuple Structs Without Named Fields to Create Different Types” on page XX.)
 The tuple struct will have one field and be a thin wrapper around the type for which we want to implement a trait.
 Then the wrapper type is local to our crate, and we can implement the trait on the wrapper. *Newtype* is a term that originates from the Haskell programming language.
 There is no runtime performance penalty for using this pattern, and the wrapper type is elided at compile time.

 As an example, let’s say we want to implement `Display` on `Vec<T>`, which the orphan rule prevents us from doing directly because the `Display` trait and the